-When a new guide is created, it comes with a preset horizon line and, if applicable, preset vanishing points.
-The position and angle of the horizon line as well as the position of any vanishing point in the selected guide can be adjusted visually from within your drawing space.
+The 1-Point Perspective guide can help you draw backgrounds and objects with front-facing perspective.
+It provides a horizon line and a single vanishing point.
+The height and angle of the horizon line as well as the position of the vanishing point on the horizon line can be adjusted as needed.